Aide who accused New York Governor Cuomo of groping her files criminal complaint - NewsBreak

 Aide who accused New York Governor Cuomo of groping her files criminal complaint

-NEW YORK, Aug 6 (Reuters) - A former employee who accused New York Governor Andrew Cuomo of groping her in the Executive Mansion in Albany has filed a criminal complaint with the Albany County sheriff's department, the department said on Friday.
+NEW YORK (Reuters) - A former employee who accused New York Governor Andrew Cuomo of groping her in the Executive Mansion in Albany has filed a criminal complaint with the Albany County sheriff’s department, the department said on Friday.

 The woman, whose name has not been made public, was an executive assistant who told state investigators that Cuomo groped her breast on one occasion.
 It is the gravest of the sexual harassment allegations faced by Cuomo, whose once ascendant political career as part of one of the country’s most powerful Democratic Party families is on the brink of collapse.